Field notesRevenue architectureKen Lundin

 Procurement engagement:

 • Week 17: Intro call with procurement lead.
-Agenda: their vendor evaluation process, typical contract terms, approval timeline.
+Agenda: their vendor evaluation process.
+Typical contract terms, approval timeline, preferred payment structures.

 • Week 18: Submit vendor questionnaire proactively.
-Cover security, financials, references.
+Security attestations, financial statements, customer references.
 Don’t wait for them to ask.

 • Week 19: Align on pricing structure.
-Annual vs multi-year, payment terms, auto-renewal clauses.
+Annual vs multi-year, payment terms (net-30 vs quarterly).
+Auto-renewal clauses, volume discount thresholds.

 • Week 20: Redline review session with their legal team and ours.
 We came with a pre-marked MSA.
-It showed where we’d flex and where we wouldn’t.
+Showing where we’d flex (liability caps, indemnification language).
+Where we wouldn’t (IP ownership, data processing terms).

-• Week 21: Resolve data processing, indemnification, and liability caps.
-One 90-minute call, not 6 weeks of email.
+• Week 21: Resolve data processing addendums.
+Indemnification scope, liability caps.
+In one 90-minute call.
+Not 6 weeks of email.
+Bring both legal teams into the same Zoom room.

 Executive sponsorship:

 • Week 22: Executive sponsor (their VP or C-level) presents business case to leadership team.
 We provided a 1-page exec summary.
-It included ROI model, risk mitigation, and strategic alignment.
+ROI model (3-year payback).
+Risk mitigation (SOC 2 compliance, data security).
+Strategic alignment (ties to digital transformation initiative).

 Total cycle: 24 weeks (5.5 months).
-Slower than mid-market.
-Faster than the 11-month stall they were stuck in.
+Slower than mid-market’s 4.2 months.
+But 47% faster than the 11-month stall they were stuck in.
+And with a signed contract, not a ghosted pipeline.

 Ready to Take the Next Step?